cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

 Another great resource for the initial set is a [youtube video](https://www.youtube.com/watch?v=H2rTecSO0gk) put together by Davy Wybiral [@Youtube Cluster Setup].

 Once you have completed the initial setup and are connected to the network ensure you are able to SSH to the parent node and the worker nodes.
 Use ```ifconfig``` in the terminal to get the IP address for the nodes and you can use a tool such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to connect.
-You will need to keep track of the ip addresses for the next step so it is a good idea to write them down.
+You can also scan your network with a tool such as ```nmap``` to get the ip addresses connected to your network.  **You will need to keep track of the ip addresses of each node for use in the next steps so it is a good idea to write them down.**

-### Step 2: Setting up the parent node
+### Step 1: Setting up the parent node

 To get started we need to set up the parent node.
 This node will be hosting a web page which allows users on the network to view and change the settings of the smart thermostat.
 This node will also be part of the cassandra cluster.